Photon89/photon89.github.io/pages/download/third-party-packages.md

 #### Debian

-There are official Debian packages available in the oldstable and oldoldstable distrubution (Stretch and Jessie):
+There are [official Debian packages](https://packages.debian.org/search?keywords=shutter&searchon=names&suite=all&section=all) available in the oldstable and oldoldstable distrubution (Stretch and Jessie).

-You can install it by using the package manager or the following command:
+You can install Shutter by using the package manager or the following command:

 ~~~
 apt-get install shutter